Hk669/Application-Tracker-System/README.md

 ## Setup and Usage

-1. Clone the repository:
+Clone the repository:  git clone https://github.com/Hk669/Application-Tracker-System.git

-2. Install the required dependencies:

-3. Run the Flask application:

-4. Access the application by navigating to `http://localhost:5000/` in your web browser.
+Access the application by navigating to `http://localhost:5000/` in your web browser.

-5. Upload resumes and job descriptions using the provided interface and view the similarity score and selection status.
+Upload resumes and job descriptions using the provided interface and view the similarity score and selection status.

 ## Folder Structure